jdhawks2132/jdhawks2132/README.md

 ![I am GitHub Readme Generator's creator](https://github.com/jdhawks2132/jdhawks2132/blob/main/Hawks%20Banner.jpg)

-Full-stack Software Engineer and graduate of the Flatiron School.
-My background is in Arts Education and Arts Management and I am excited to put my new skills to work!
+Full-stack Software Engineer at the Texas School Safety Center and graduate of the Flatiron School with a background in Arts Education and Arts Management.
 I am also a classical musician (oboist) and travel enthusiast.

 Skills: JS / REACT / RUBY / RUBY on RAILS / REDUX / HTML / CSS / SCSS